Some common questions and answers about California homeowners insurance

 There are many factors, including zip code, that will affect our premium.
 Some of these factors include the age of our home, type of construction, and how close we are to local emergency services.
 Frame construction is priced higher.
 Our premium will also go up or down depending on our policy limits and the deductible we choose.

-Is personal property covered?
+Is personal property covered with California homeowners insurance?

 What is the difference between Replacement cost value and Actual cash value?